How to Get a Barcode, UPC, and QR Code for a Product Label

 - Keep a “quiet zone.”
 You need to have enough white space around the codes so that the scanner doesn’t try to read other elements.
 The quiet zone should be at least an eighth of an inch wide around all sides.

 - Maintain proper sizing.
 Bigger codes are easier to scan, especially for barcodes.
 A typical barcode measures 1.469 inches wide by 1.02 inches high.

 - Send barcodes and QR codes in the right files.
 The appropriate art files will help ensure your codes translate well to your labels.
 Make sure to deliver the image files you’ve received from the code providers, as well as an Excel document with a list of UPC numbers.

 Make Sure Your Product Packaging is Ready for Success

 Barcodes and QR codes aren’t the flashiest part of your labels, but it’s imperative that they work.
 Fortunately, a good printing company can work with you to ensure that your UPC, barcode, and QR code are set up for success.

-Ready to invest in quality labels for your products?
+Ready to invest in quality, eye-catching labels for your products?
 Contact us today to talk about your next label project.